Naman1219/Web-Server/README.md

 # Web-Server-using-cpp
-This project is all about how to make a simple web server using cpp as the prime tool.
+This project is a Static Web server that serves files and it is written from scratch.
+It uses C++ as the main language and CMake for managing dependencies.

+Building the Source: